akenworthy87/ci-milestone3/README.md

 - movie_name - name of the movie
 - art - link to cover art
 - released - date movie released
-- runtime - the runtime of the movie
+- runtime - the runtime of the movie (in minutes)
 - genre - movie genre (could be a reference id to a genres table?)
 - plot - the synopsis of the movie (max: ~500 chars)
 - rating - age rating (could be a reference id to a ratings table?)